-Makor (“Source” in Hebrew), the middle school of Hebrew College, offers an innovative and collaborative approach to Jewish middle-school education through partnership with Boston-area synagogues and Combined Jewish Philanthropies.
+Makor (“Source” in Hebrew), the middle school of Hebrew College, offers an innovative and collaborative approach to Jewish middle-school education through partnership with Boston-area synagogues.

 Our תלמידים talmidim (learners) come together twice a week — once on Sunday mornings, at Hebrew College, and once during the week, with each synagogue hosting its own members.